United States Department of the Interior

 unless it is amended, superseded, or revoked.

 Date: April 26, 2002

 For information on the content of this Director's Order, contact the Assistant Director - Endangered Species.
-For additional information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For additional information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.